ms/buildtogether.tech/src/git-solo.md

 One of the differences between a version control system like Git and a file backup tool like [Dropbox][dropbox] is that Git *doesn't* automatically synchronize local changes to the remote repository.
-If I want to <span i="Git!saving changes remotely">save</span> everything I've done locally on GitHub, I have to push them explicitly:
+If I want to [% i "Git!saving changes remotely" %]save[% /i %] everything I've done locally on
+GitHub, I have to push them explicitly:

 ```sh